Tesla Stock Just Made A Massive Move: What Everyday Investors Need To Know Right Now

 3. The Index Fund Approach

 If picking individual stocks feels too risky, remember that you probably already own Tesla.
 Because TSLA is one of the largest companies in the S&P 500, any standard S&P 500 index fund (like VOO or FXAIX) gives you exposure to Tesla's growth while diversifying your risk across 499 other companies.
+Our beginner's guide to index fund investing explains how this works and why low-cost index funds outperform most active strategies over time.

 What to Do Next